-You need to think when you first started experiencing the symptoms of bites, such as raised itchy patches on the skin or others in the same area reported seeing them or getting bitten by them.
+You need to think about when you first started experiencing the symptoms of getting bitten, such as raised itchy patches on the skin or others in the same area reported seeing them or getting bitten by them.

 Once you have a little bit of a timeline, you need to ask some of these questions and of course, give honest answers.

-Where did I first notice them or the bites on my body?
+Where did I first notice Fleas or the bites?

-Legs and lower arms are familiar places for bites.
-Fleas prefer to bite where the skin is delicate with a good vascular supply close to the surface.
+Legs and lower arms are familiar places for fleas to feed.
+Adult insects prefer to bite where the skin is delicate with a good vascular supply close to the surface.

 The neck is also a frequent spot to get bitten.
 Clothing is an excellent insulator and also provides fleas with a level of concealment.

 Customers have reported that products that include tea tree oil and hydrocortisone cream worked extremely well at reducing skin inflammation and itching.